Renormalization group for effective field theories: cutoff schemes and universality: Calculation of non-universal corrections

 where again the natural number $n\geq 2$ substitutes for the real variable $\ve$.
 The dependence of $F_1$ on $n$ also presents a decreasing trend, never being smaller than one.
 It takes the value $\pi/2$ for $n=2$, which is not very close to one, but it rapidly tends to one.
 Furthermore, for $n=2$, $F_2=\pi/2$ as well.

 The power-law cutoff function is interesting for several reasons.
 It lends itself to analytical calculations, allowing for simple calculations of the other scheme-dependent constants $F_2$ and $A$ (see appendix \ref{integrals}).
 It is also useful for leading to simple forms of the ERG if $n=2,4$ (in dimension $d=3$) \cite{Liao}.
-The ERG for $n=4$ has been employed for off-criticality comparisons in Ref.~\onlinecite{II}, under the name of Morris's scheme.
+The ERG for $n=4$ has been tested in Ref.~\onlinecite{II}, under the name of Morris's scheme.
 However, we are now more interested in the case $n=2$, as a very smooth cutoff that departs the most from the sharp cutoff.